Updated by Kate Santo

 You can check out the user version of this guide in Your notifications and activity.

-- You can download the iOS or Android app on your phone to see what the user sees.
-And you can also log in or sing up to the web app here
+- You can download the iOS or Android app on your phone to follow this journey along.
+And you can also log in or sign up to the web app here

 - If you are already logged into the web app, head straight to the notifications page here and the activity page here

-- You can also see the UI by checking out the images you'll find in the guide
+- You can also follow along by checking out the images or code snippets in this guide

-- You will find the relevant endpoints linked and explained in this guide, but the full API is documented in Swagger UI
+- And you will find the relevant endpoints linked and explained in this guide, but the full API is documented in Swagger UI

 The vast majority of what appears in the notifications page is retrieved via the getNotifications and getNotificationCount endpoints.
 The latter is a count of new notifications since the last time the user requested them.
 The getNotifications endpoint takes 2 optional parameters (